Skip to content

 The work directory

-As each job is run, a unique sub-directory is created in the work directory.
+As each workflow task is run, a unique sub-directory is created in the work directory.
 These directories house temporary files and various command logs created by a process.
-We can find all information regarding this process that we need to troubleshoot a failed process.
+If a task fails, we can find all of the information we need to troubleshoot it within the work directory.
+Successful outputs in these task directories can also be re-used when using the -resume flag, assuming the inputs and process script remain unchanged.

 The lesson-1.4 directory